reflagcom/docs/product-handbook/feature-targeting-rules/environments.md

 You can switch between environments by:

-* Click the app switcher interface in the top-left corner of the browser
+- Click the app switcher interface in the top-left corner of the browser
-* Click on an environment listed below the application's name to switch to that environment
+- Click on an environment listed below the application's name to switch to that environment
-* When a non-Production environment is active, it will be displayed under the current application's name in the app switcher.
+- When a non-Production environment is active, it will be displayed under the current application's name in the app switcher.

 <figure><img src="../../.gitbook/assets/Switching Between Environments-min.png" alt="Switching between environments"><figcaption></figcaption></figure>

 ## Environment settings

-There are three levels of settings in Bucket:
+There are three levels of settings in Reflag:

-* `Organization`: _&#x43;_&#x6F;ntains the organization-wide settings
+- `Organization`: _&#x43;_&#x6F;ntains the organization-wide settings
-* `App: [Your App Name]`: Contains the application-wide settings
+- `App: [Your App Name]`: Contains the application-wide settings
-* `Environment: [Name]`: Contain environment-specific settings for the current application.
+- `Environment: [Name]`: Contain environment-specific settings for the current application.

 ### Application-wide functionalities